[TOC]

 }

-Tick-level backtest data (contains market depth information, an array of depth format is [Price,Volume], there can be multiple levels of depth, asks for ascending price, and bids for reverse price)
+Tick-level backtest data (including market depth information, an array with a depth format of [price,volume]; there can be multiple levels of depth; “asks” refers to price ascending order, and “bids” refers to price reverse order.)

 {